xemonix0/Cherry-Doom/README.md

 Cherry Doom is a fork of [Nugget Doom](https://github.com/MrAlaux/Nugget-Doom) intended to add even more features.

-**Note**: this README and the rest of documentation are updated on a per-commit basis, meaning that they may not correspond to the latest release of Cherry Doom.
+**Note**: this README and the rest of documentation are updated on a per-commit basis, meaning that they may not correspond to the latest release.

 If you're seeking information on the version you're using, please refer to the documentation included with it.

-### DISCLAIMER
+## Demo Compatibility Notice
 Although the new code has been written with the intention of not breaking demo compatibility, it has not been properly tested yet.
 **RECORD DEMOS AT YOUR OWN RISK!**

-### SAVE FILE COMPATIBILITY NOTICE
-In the course of development, changes to the save file structure, such as adding, moving, or removing values, might be introduced in some commits. **The save version is not updated after every single change,** rather only after the first one leading to the next release.

-This means that if you saved your game before a breaking change to save file structure was introduced, updating to the latest commit might not trigger the incompatibility warning when trying to load the save, and as a result that might lead to unexpected behavior or a crash.

-Saves made in older releases of Cherry Doom or in Nugget Doom or Woof! should all remain compatible with the newest Cherry Doom release, unless it is stated otherwise in the changelog.

 ## Features